 7. Cut Unnecessary Costs

-In addition to sticking to your budget you create, you need to work on avoiding unnecessary costs.
+In addition to sticking to the budget you create, you need to work on avoiding unnecessary costs.
 This will help you create money without having to do much at all.
 Take a look at your family’s spending habits: is there room for improvement?

-8. Finally: Increase Your Income
+8. Increase Your Income

 Earn more money homesteading!
 Get some tips from TexasPrepper2 on how they run a successful homestead business raising blackberries:

-Have any homesteading projects you’d like to share?
-Share it with us an we’ll give it a try.
+Are there other tips you can share on financial freedom?
+Or do you have any homesteading projects you’d like to share?
+Share it with us in the comments section below!
 We’d love to know what you think!